 NHS Food-Brain-Behaviour Stakeholder Engagement Event (NIHR funded)

-FAB Research are delighted to announce this long-awaited live event with collaborator NHS Consultant Nutritionist Dr Kevin Williamson - a special stakeholder engagement event at RDasH NHS Trust in Doncaster, funded by National Institute for Health Care and Research.
+This long-awaited live event with collaborator NHS Consultant Nutritionist Dr Kevin Williamson was held at RDasH NHS Trust in Doncaster and was funded by National Institute for Health Care and Research.

-We wish to welcome a wide range of individuals with professional, clinical, research or lived experience to register their interest in this exclusive in-person event.
+We welcomed a wide range of individuals with professional, clinical, research or lived experience in this exclusive in-person event.

 What is this event for?

-So if you have an interest in nutrition and mental health, we're inviting you to share:
+If you have an interest in nutrition and mental health, and would like to share:

 1. Examples from your own experience